Philippines Business Structures and Entities

 • Representative Office (RO)

-• A representative office is the office of a multinational company established in the Philippines to boost its corporate presence locally.
+• representative office is the office of a multinational company established in the Philippines to boost its corporate presence locally.

 • It is typically in charge of information dissemination, product marketing, quality control, and communication.